-There are three support committees of senior executives (CRMC, ALCO also known as MRMC, ORMC) responsible for implementation of policies and monitoring of level of risks in their respective domains.
+There are three support committees of senior executives (CRMC, ALCO also known as MRMC & ORMC) responsible for implementation of policies and monitoring of level of risks in their respective domains.
 The Committees are headed by Managing Director & CEO.
 Senior executives from respective functional areas and risk management are members of the Committee.
 The Committees meet regularly to take stock of various facets of risk management function and place their reports to Board level Risk Management Committee.
-CRMC and ALCO meet at least once in a month and ORMC meets at least once in a quarter.
+ALCO meet at least once in a month and ORMC and CMRC meets at least once in a quarter.
 Depending on requirement, ALCO meets at shorter frequencies.
 Further, an apex level Business Continuity Plan Committee is constituted with the Managing Director & CEO as its head, to ensure continuity of critical operations of the Bank in the event of occurrence of disasters.

 Integrated Risk Management Department is responsible for overall identification, measurement, monitoring and control of various types of risks faced by the Bank in its operations and compliance of risk management guidelines and policies issued by Regulator / Board.
 IRMD has three divisions; Credit Risk Division, Market Risk Division and Operational Risk Division.
-Division Heads report to the Head of IRMD who in turn reports to the Chief Risk Officer.
-The Chief Risk Officer reports directly to the Managing Director & CEO.
+Division Heads report to the Head-Risk & Chief Risk Officer who reports directly to the Managing Director & CEO.